-Inventory tracking is tracking which SKUs you have in your possession, the locations in which you store them, and the quantities available at each location.
+Inventory tracking means monitoring which SKUs a business has in its possession, the location of the inventory, and the quantities available.
 The ability to track inventory levels in real-time is an important part of the supply chain and critical for ecommerce brands that wish to truly scale successfully.

 An inventory tracking example